michaelborgmann/zenai/site/content/news/peter-thiel-openai-ai-safety.md

 +++
 date = '2025-04-01T20:53:52+02:00'
 draft = false
-title = 'Peter Thiel\u0027s Role in OpenAI\u0027s AI Safety Shift'
+title = 'Peter Thiel’s Role in OpenAI’s AI Safety Shift'
 +++

 Investor Peter Thiel played a key role in OpenAI’s internal conflict, warning Sam Altman about tensions between AI safety and commercial interests.
 The Wall Street Journal reported deeper issues, especially with the Effective Altruism movement, which views AI as an existential threat.